 - Enhancing the energy efficiency of multifamily properties (51 percent)

-- Increasing the supply of affordable housing (48 percent)
+- Increasing the supply of affordability when it comes to housing (48 percent)

 - Addressing the housing needs of America’s seniors (47 percent)